 When it comes to reducing variance in your betting there are three main tools: arbitrage, middling, and hedging.
 All three are similar, but distinctly different.
 In this article we talk about arbitrage.
-I’ll touch upon the other two techniques in future articles.
-Within arbitrage there are two classifications for sports betting:
+We have another article teaching when you should hedge your bets and I’ll touch upon middling in a future article.
+For now, we will talk about the two types of arbitrage bets:

 - Same Time Arbitrage